Cham0i/SecPlus/README.md

 - Error Handling: The way in which an application handles a error.
 For example, if the user types a letter where numbers are expected its better for an app to say something like "Error: Passcode may only contain numbers" instead of simply crashing.
 - Impropert Input Handling: The flawed acceptance of incorrect values or formatting.
 This is what allows injections to happen.
 - Buffer Overflow: When a buffer (or section of memory reserved for a specific purpose) receives too much data that it overflows to other pars of the RAM; and thus corrupting the data in the neighboring buffer.
-- Race Conditions: When two different processes run simultenously, but must finish in specific orders.
+- Race Conditions: When two different processes run simultenously, but must finish in a specific orders.
 If the secondary processes finishes their tasks before the expected first process, a problem can occur.
 A common example of this is Time of Check and Time of Use race conditions.
 Imagine two people that want to buy the same anime figure on ebay.
 Suppose that when someone purchases the figure, it will change its status to "Sold"; and it only checks for the availability of the product when its added to checkout cart.
 If Bob and Albert both have the same figure in their cart, but Bob buys the figure first; Albert might also incorrectly purchase that same figure that in reality is sold out.
 So what's the race condition here?
 The check of availibility from Albert races the Purchase (or Use) from Bob.
 This is why its best practice to have your checks and uses of resources as close as possible.
 In real life, ebay would have checked the availibility of the anime figure right before purchase instead of when it was placed on the cart, thus minimizing the possibility of a race condition.
 - Replay Attack: Resending legitimate info for a fradulent response.
 For example, [I clone your car keys using the same signal that your legitimate car keys send to unlock your car.](https://www.youtube.com/watch?v=uxzm_6SYBFo) (PSA.
-Don't try this at home and also consider buying a Faraday cage.) (but if you do want to hack a car, remember that rolling codes exist and you really need to capture the signal out of reach.
-See [Spider-man stole that guy's pizza (using a FlipperZero)](https://github.com/Cham0i))
+Don't try this at home and also consider buying a Faraday cage.) (but if you do want to hack a car, remember that rolling codes exist and thus need to capture the signal out of reach)
   - Session Replay: A session ID is reset to a server from a hacker to obtian access to the target's session
 - Integer Overflow: If a number gets too big and does not have access to more bits to represent that number, the value resets back to 0 once the max value is reached.